Whether you're in great shape or just skinny-fat, training for simultaneous fat loss and muscle gain will help you get you even closer to your goals.

 Keep rest times short.
 Again, this maximizes the metabolic impact of your workouts.

-The second group who can benefit from a recomp is those who are both fairly lean, and have almost as much muscle as their body can naturally have.
+The second group who can benefit from a recomp is those who are both fairly lean, and have added almost as much muscle hypertrophy as their body can naturally have.
 If you’re in this group, you only need to lose a few pounds of fat and gain a few pounds of muscle, and you’ll be in the best (drug-free) shape that you could possibly be in.

 If you’re in this group, your prescription differs from that of the skinny-fat trainee in a few key ways.